Daniel-Abrecht/dpa-utils/README.md

 This is going to be a library with a lot of useful utility functions.

-This library should work on any c17 compatible compiler.
+This library should with on any c17 compatible compiler.
 If c23 is qavailable, it uses some C23 features too.
 It has been tested with clang and gcc on linux. msvc is explicitly not supported.
 You can use clang or gcc to cross compile it to windows, but you can't do it with the windows ABI.

+There is one implementation & target specific assumption made in this library.
+Currently, the tagged pointer functionality assumes the most significant byte of a pointer is always 0 after converting it to a uint64_t, and that a pointer can be converted to an uint64_t and back.

 ## Building & installing the library